 There are, however, pros and cons of selling your home to a real estate investor.
 Companies like We Buy Ugly Houses and others like them will offer you pennies on the dollar for what your home is worth.

 So while you can get out from under your home quickly for the least amount of problems, is it really worth it?
-Selling to an investor for cash means you’ll be leaving a significant amount of money on the table.
+Selling a house for cash to an investor means you’ll be leaving a significant amount of money on the table.

 Who is Looking to Buy Your House for Cash?

-Investors can come in and offer you a price for your house without involving a lender.
-There are three main types of investors who purchase homes for cash.
+Real Estate investors can come in and offer you a price for your house without involving a mortgage lender.
+There are three main types of potential buyers who purchase homes for cash.

-These cash for house buyers can often close super quick – a significant advantage over traditional home purchases.
+These cash-for-house buyers can often close super quickly – a significant advantage over traditional home purchases.
 Buying houses for cash is a major part of their business model, so they know exactly what they’re doing.

-For this reason, they are one of the most likely investors you will encounter.
+For this reason, they are one of the most likely house-buying companies you will encounter.
 There is a smaller percentage of these real estate transactions now but the numbers on this type of cash sale are growing.

-The good news continues with them paying close to the fair market value of your home.
+The good news continues with them paying closer to the fair market value of your home.
 However, with this cash option, they charge a fee for their services, which can typically range from 7 to 10 percent.
 If the house needs some repairs, this can be charged to the seller as well.